-In my opinion, a boat survey is quite critical and equally important if you want to avoid any mishaps in the future.
+In my opinion, a boat survey is critical and equally important if you want to avoid any mishaps in the future.

 In the case of financing and insurance, a survey is a must.
 If you have heard of pre-purchase, it’s boat insurance.